Phone 208.344.6000 Email info@hawleytroxell.com

 It is likely that any court tasked with interpreting a corporation’s charter or bylaws and potentially enforcing a forum selection clause will distinguish its ruling from Galaviz based on the facts.
 For example, a court may enforce a forum selection clause if the shareholders approve the clause in the initial charter or bylaws or in an amendment to the charter or bylaws.
 In any event, the court’s decision in Galaviz warrants further consideration of the use of forum selection clauses in corporate charters and bylaws.

-If you would like more information or have questions regarding this topic, please contact a member of our Corporate group at corporate@hawleytroxell.com or 208.344.6000.
+If you would like more information or have questions regarding this topic, please contact a member of our Business Group or 208.344.6000.